Kaak (bread): Preparation

 The dough for the bread is prepared with a mixture of flour, dry yeast, sugar, salt, milk, water and other ingredients based on the variation.
 The dough is then flattened and rolled over a preheated stone.
-Sometimes sesame seeds are added as a complement too.
+Sometimes sesame seeds are added as a complement.
 The stone is then baked in a tannur until the bread is fully cooked.
 Although the dough starts out thin and limp, it expands and hardens greatly during the baking process.
 Kaak is often served with sajji.

 Traditions

 In Baloch tradition, the matriarch of the home has the most say in how the kaak is prepared.
 Once the bread rises the responsibilities of the task are handed over to the younger women of the household to finish the job.

 It is also customary among the Balochi people, that the father of the bride feeds his daughter kaak the night before her wedding.

 Festivities

 During the summer seasons, a popular baker's festival is held in the town of Mahore called Khabaz Mahrajan Magiz.
 The festival highlights the best bakers from across the entire Pakistan, thus drawing very large crowds into the tens of thousands.
 It is customary at this festival to have an annual kaak competition, in which all the bakers submit their goods to a panel of judges.
 The winners of this competition, which include gold, silver, and bronze medalists, have the privilege to showcase their finest kaak at the grand opening ceremony for the festival the following year.
 The winner is chosen based on the flavor, size And color of their Ka’ak.